OpenCTI-Platform/connectors/hygiene/Readme.md

 1. Adds a `Hygiene` tag on items that correspond to a warning list entry.
 2. Adds an external reference for every matching warning list.
-3. Sets the observable score to `10`.
+3. Sets the score of all related indicators to a value based on the number of reported entries (1:15, >=3:10, >=5:5, default:20).